About WASH United

 Our model for collective impact at global scale

 This model works.
 In 2025, Menstrual Hygiene Day, together with over 1,300 partners, generated more than 25,000 pieces of media coverage and reached close to one billion people around the world.
-Our educational solutions are used by over 700 projects in more than 100 countries and currently reach around 400,000 girls with period education per year.
+Our educational solutions are used by over 700 partners in more than 50 countries who have educated more than 3.1 million girls about periods since 2018.

 In addition, we engage in strategic advocacy throughout the year to increase the political relevance of MHH and mobilise more funding for the issue.